tandasat/Sushi/README.md

 Sushi
 ======

-Sushi is a tiny, simple hypervisor written to demonstrate an ability to analyze kernel mode code from the Ring-1.
-As an example, it detects a certain pattern of PatchGuard activities and stops them when it is observed.
+Sushi is a tiny, simple hypervisor based monitoring tool detecting and stopping some of PatchGuard activities from Ring-1.

 Installation and Uninstallation